Hicham Ayouch: Career

 As They Say was Ayouch's second short film produced for the 2011 Sharjah Biennale.
 In 2012 it was in competition for the Teddy Award, a sub-program of the Berlinale.
 A Moroccan LGBT-themed story filmed with the Rif mountains as the backdrop, the film screened at other festivals that included the Cordoba African Film Festival (2012), Berlin Arab Film Festival 2012, and AFRIKAMERA (2016).

 In 2013, the director released his third feature film, Fièvres (Fevers) a French production.
 Centered in a working class neighborhood of Paris, the film explores the tumultuous relationship between a father and his illegitimate teenage son who comes to live with him and his parents.
 Ayouch noted that the telling of this story was in part to remind audiences that French people of North African origin are not foreigners, and to challenge the stereotypes that the North African community holds about itself.
-The film earned Ayouch the 2015 Étalon de Yennenga, FESPCO's most prestigious prize, winning over Abderrahmane Sissako's Oscar-winningTimbuktu.
+The film earned Ayouch the 2015 Étalon de Yennenga, FESPCO's most prestigious prize, winning over Abderrahmane Sissako's Oscar-winning Timbuktu.
 Fièvres went on to win the Silver Alhambra, awarded to the Best Arab Film at the Festival de Granada Cines del Sur film festival.
 It premiered at the 2013 Marrakesh International Film Festival, where Slimane Dazi (the father) and Didier Michon (the son) jointly won the Best Actor Award.

 In 2021, he released Abdelinho, a satirical comedy-drama that follows a young man from the small town of Azemmour, who is captivated by Brazilian culture, particularly samba and soap operas.
 The director's intent was to show the importance of dreaming and of art in the face of a conservative society that tries to repress anything that lies beyond its borders.
 The film, starring Aderrahim Tamimi and Ali Suliman premiered at the Festival National du Film de Tanger in September, and was released in Moroccan cinemas in January 2022 the following year.

-Other Artistic Pursuits
+Other activities

 A multidisciplinary artist, Ayouch co-founded and is lead singer for Les Barons de Baltimore, a Moroccan band he co-founded in 2017, which blends poetry and electronic music with rock, jazz and African influences.

 In April through June 2025 he performed in the one person show La Part du prépuce (The Part of the Foreskin) at the Théâtre du Gymnase in Paris.
 In a role written by Ayouch, he plays Abraham/Ibrahim, both Jewish and Muslim, who has lived his entire life under the weight of this dual identity.

 In October 2025, he released a rap music video titled Guerriers de Lumière (“Warriors of Light”), which he directed, wrote, and performed.